Back to Methuselah: As Far as Thought Can Reach: A.D. 31,920

 The creations are a man and woman, noble in appearance, beautiful to look at and splendidly attired.
 Arriving hand in hand, they are gratified by the attention they receive.
 They are plainly modelled from the primitives of the twentieth century.
 Pleasant at first, their behaviour soon turns murderous and Pygmalion is killed during his efforts to control them.
 The Ancients arrive, having sensed that they were needed, and destroy the couple painlessly.
 Their remains are collected, using sanitary precautions, and burnt at Pygmalion's laboratory, which is also destroyed.

 The Ancients make use of the occasion to explain the realities of life to the young ones, compare artistic images to dolls and to say interest in them will be outgrown.
 One's own body is the last of many dolls and it will be shed, as well.
 A man's eventual destiny is to be bodiless, a vortex of energy, immortal, and free to roam among the stars.
 Tired of their talk with children, the Ancients go their separate ways.
 As night is falling, the children seek shelter in the temple.

 Darkness ensues and the ghost of Adam appears as a vague radiance.
 Next come the ghosts of Eve and Cain, then those of the Serpent and Lilith, mother of mankind.
 Each has a say, in accordance with their characters, and Lilith prophesies an end of life's slavery to matter, whereupon the spectres vanish.

 Commentary

 Michael Holroyd describes the plays as "a masterpiece of wishful thinking" and calls them science fiction.
 Methuselah is said to be Shaw's only real engagement with science fiction.
 Shaw uses science fictioneering in Methuselah to add plausibility to scenarios and to keep readers entertained while he propounds his vision of the human destiny.
 His prime interest was not scientific, but political, as stated in the Preface where he discusses changes he considers essential before mankind can govern itself successfully.
-The final play, As Far as the Mind Can Reach, offers no solution to the problem: Humans evolve to the point of becoming free-ranging vortices of energy, able to wander, solitary, through the Universe, thus requiring no government at all.
-Furthermore, one of Shaw's last plays, Farfetched Fables (1950) also classifies as science fiction, and The Simpleton of the Unexpected Isles (1934). comes close to qualifying.
+The final play, As Far as Thought Can Reach, offers no solution to the problem: Humans evolve to the point of becoming free-ranging vortices of energy, able to wander, solitary, through the Universe, thus requiring no government at all.
+Furthermore, one of Shaw's last plays, Farfetched Fables (1950) also qualifies as science fiction, and The Simpleton of the Unexpected Isles (1934). comes close to qualifying.